SR-22 Insurance in Vermont

 Essentially, a SR22 form is the state’s way of monitoring your insurance and making sure that you are compliant with Vermont state law regarding insurance coverage.
 Therefore, your insurer will be responsible for reporting any lapses in your coverage or the complete cancellation of your policy immediately following the occurrence.

 What is Vermont SR22 Insurance?

-SR-22 rates are generally more expensive as opposed to general insurance due to the fact that motorists who are required to obtain this form of insurance are considered “high risk.”
-Therefore, this form of insurance is also commonly referred to as “high risk insurance.”
+SR-22 rates are generally more expensive as opposed to general auto insurance due to the fact that motorists who are required to obtain this form of insurance are considered “high risk.”
+Therefore, this form of insurance is also commonly referred to as “high-risk insurance.”
 This insurance is required even if you do not own a vehicle, in which case you would need to obtain a non-owner policy.

-A SR-22 form is filed by an insurance agency in order to provide the state with proof of your financial responsibility.
+An SR-22 form is filed by an insurance agency in order to provide the state with proof of your financial responsibility.
 Like any other form of auto insurance, it must meet state minimum liability requirements.
 Those requirements include: